bluerobotics/ardusub-gitbook/reference/qgroundcontrol/application-settings-view.md

 <img src="/images/reference/reference-qgc-application-settings-general-brand-image.png" class="img-responsive img-center" style="max-height:600px;">

+### Comm Links Page

-**Comm Links Page**: Allows you to manually create communication links and connect to them.
+Allows you to manually create communication links and connect to them.
 Keep in mind that normally this is not needed since QGroundControl will automatically connect to the most common devices.

+### Offline Maps

-**Offline Maps**: Allows you to cache maps for use while you have no Internet connection.
+Allows you to cache maps for use while you have no Internet connection.

+### Mavlink

-**Mavlink**: Settings associated with the MAVLink connection to a vehicle.
+Settings associated with the MAVLink connection to a vehicle.

+### Console

-**Console**: Used to capture application logs for help with diagnosing application problems.
+Used to capture application logs for help with diagnosing application problems.